AlejandroME/alejandrome.github.io/_posts/2017-03-12-thinking-in-promises.md

 But, why am I talking about contracts?
 Well, from what I understood throughout the book, thinking in promises is not only about draft statements _à la promise way_ but reengineering how systems work in a _cooperatively_ way.

 One of the things that I can keep comparing is the microservices approach, and more generally, the approach of some service that offers you (as a consumer) some capabilities that, as you would expect, produces predictable outcomes ([hello, FP concepts!](https://en.wikipedia.org/wiki/Functional_programming)).
-For example, if there is a microservice that offers you an API for managing a customer database (CRUD operations), you would expect _a contract_, that is, what is the structure that you have to give to the API for performing one of these operations, what is the structure that the service will use for answer your petition And much better: how do you describe this workflow as promise statements?
+For example, if there is a microservice that offers you an API for managing a customer database (CRUD operations), you would expect _a contract_, that is, what is the structure that you have to give to the API for performing one of these operations, what is the structure that the service will use to answer your petition And much better: how do you describe this workflow as promise statements?
 Try to think how can you do this.

 That example is confirmed by the book, according to this: